ciscoheat/superforms-web/src/routes/whats-new-v1/+page.md

 ## String path accessors

-For setting errors, using proxies and nested data, the array syntax was a bit clunky.
+For errors and proxies with nested data, the array syntax was a bit clunky.
 It has now been replaced with a typesafe string path, so you can write it just as you would access an object property in normal JS:

 ```diff
 import { setError } from 'sveltekit-superforms/server'